Code-Institute-Submissions/HiddenGems/README.md

 Early on in the design stage, I wanted to try to make it as easy as possible for users to submit information.
 Linking up to the IMDB API seemed like a good way to do this, meaning that users are easily able to add their recommendations, whilst the site appears filled with content with no large gaps in information.
 I could imagine a site where people fill the required gaps with incomplete, or incorrect information and wanted to try and stay away from this, if possible.

+### Data Specific Design
+It may be noticed that users do not get the option to edit the movie images on addition to the site, nor edit them in 'Manage Movies'.
+This was a conscious design decision for several reasons.
+Firstly, the ability to upload any image to the site leaves a pretty significant vulnerability to those who would wish to abuse the function.
+Secondly, IMDB provides a link to where they host the movie image, which leads to a nonsensical string address.
+On a user first seeing this, they may wish to delete or change this, not knowing that it will stop the image from pulling through correctly.

+As such, this field was made hidden, along with the IMDB reference used to direct users to the specific movie page on the IMDB site.

 ### Wireframes